learn-co-curriculum/multiphase-mock-code-challenge/README.md

 machine is properly set up to complete one and just focus on the challenge at hand.

-## Instructions for Working on and Submitting Code Challenge
+## Instructions for Working on and Submitting Code Challenges

 Instead of forking and cloning a GitHub repository like you do for all your labs, you will download a `.zip` file and use what is called a GitHub bundle.
 A